Joseph Bobrow, Ph.D.

 Extension Program Chair

 Forging a subject is an important part of the analytic process.
 Developing the capacity to make use of the analyst, other “others,” and to meet, subject to subject, is likewise a familiar analytical trajectory.
 Being open to experience that is not easily classified, that may even defy cognitive understanding, experience we may call trans-subjective or spiritual, can paradoxically add depth and meaning that may remain otherwise unavailable.
-We will examine the interplay between Bion’s ideas and the principles and practices of Buddhism.
+We will examine the interplay between some of Bion’s ideas—including “O,” truth, and the analyst’s attention (without attachment to memory, desire and understanding)—and the principles and practices of Buddhism.
 We will explore their overlap and differences, with a view toward unpacking this elusive and rich dimension of clinical work and human life.

 GOALS & OBJECTIVES